Making a People Group List

 Assumptions – Where Acceptance is the Most Significant Barrier

 - This applies to situations where cultural, religious or caste issues are considered a greater barrier than language to the spread of the Gospel, particularly when considering church planting movements (CPM).
-For more information see the articles see the articles Why Use Caste to Define Peoples? and Clash in Worldview and the Peoples of South Asia.
+For more information see the article Why Use Caste to Define Peoples?.

 - Religion also defines caste communities so peoples such as Mahar, Hindu and Mahar, Muslim and Mahar, Christian are distinct entries on the Omid list.

 - Sociological, occupational, economic, gender and age distinctives are not considered when defining peoples on the Joshua Project list.

 - Assure that all language groups needing a CP project are on the list.

 - Assure that all language subdivisions needing a CP project are on the list.

 - Assure there are no language groups or language group subdivisions NOT needing a CP project on the list, except for the possibility of expatriate groups.
 If language group subdivisions are removed from the list, their population is to be added to the main language group.

 - Before adding a people group to the list, try hard to assure this group is not already on the list under a name not recognize.
 Evaluate alternate names and dialect names for this language, provided by the Ethnologue.